Why TV and Games Compromise Academics & Values

 Females who don't watch TV have a healthier body image.
 This is all even more true for kids, because TV has a bigger impact on them.
 Not surprisingly, families who watch less TV are closer, and kids who see less TV become sexually active at a later age.

 But let's start with reading.
 We know that kids who love to read do better in school.
-Virtually all parents say they want their children to love reading, but most kids stop reading books that aren't assigned in school by middle school.
+Reading comprehension is the best predictor of school performance.
+Yet while virtually all parents say they want their children to love reading, most kids stop reading books that aren't assigned in school by middle school.
 Only 28 percent of eighth graders score at or above the proficiency level in reading; in fact, only two percent of them read at an advanced level.
 What happens?

 TV and reading are linked: Research shows that the more TV kids watch before the age of eight, the less they read after the age of eight.
 Of course, that's a correlation, so it doesn't prove that one leads to the other, but most researchers are convinced.
 If you want your children to be readers, don't let them get addicted to TV and videos.
 Time spent on the one activity precludes the other.
 And once kids develop the habit of TV, they are less likely to seek out books of their own accord.
 Books -- which are more work -- just can't compete with the lure of the screen.